-Most of the protocols are parameterized by the following elements:
+Most of the protocols are parametrized by the following elements:

-- All text fields included in the protocol specification are optional and their purpose is application-dependent. - Many fields used to ensure uniqueness or freshness may be implemented either by random numbers, sequence numbers, or timestamps. - Some protocols specify alternative message contents. - Some identifier fields may be dropped, depending on implementation details.
+- All text fields included in the protocol specification are optional and their purpose is application-dependent. - Many fields used to ensure uniqueness or freshness may be implemented either by sequence numbers, random numbers, or timestamps. - Some protocols specify alternative message contents. - Some identifier fields may be dropped, depending on implementation details.

-1.2 Notation
+2.2 Notation